NKD52/Games/README.md

 ## Acknowledgements

-Special thanks to [mention any libraries, frameworks, or resources used in developing the games].

 ## Contact

-If you have any questions, suggestions, or just want to say hi, feel free to contact me at [your_email@example.com].
+If you have any questions, suggestions, or just want to say hi, feel free to contact me at [najdawoodjee@gmail.com].

 Happy gaming!